 Then, once you have your visa stuck into your passport, you’d be able to travel to Spain and apply for the non-EU Spanish residency card.

-On the contrary, if you apply now, you will still do it as an EU citizen, a much easier process without having to apply for any visas at the embassy.
+On the contrary, if you apply now, you will still do it using the same EU procedure, a much easier process without having to apply for any visas at the embassy.

 It’s round 8, the time to take action